Apply for discretionary housing payment

 Once all of the required information is supplied, we will aim to make a decision within 14 days.
-Where you have indicated that there is an immediate risk of eviction a decision will be made within 2 working days and you will be advised by telephone where possible.
+Where you have indicated that there is an immediate risk of eviction a decision will be made within two working days and you will be advised by phone where possible.

 If the request is successful you will receive confirmation of the amount and duration of the award.

 We reserve the right to advise customers to seek alternative accommodation if we feel that their current accommodation is inappropriate for their needs.
-It may also be reasonable to expect the customer to reduce expenditure on non-essential items, such as mobile phones, cable/satellite television, cigarettes, entertainment and leisure activities.
+It may also be reasonable to expect the customer to reduce expenditure on non essential items, such as:

 How will DHP be paid?

 DHP payments will be paid along with normal housing benefit payments direct into a bank account.

 What happens if you disagree with the decision?